This post is based on an email consultation, which the consultee gave permission to post so more people may benefit from the information. Thank you!

 One thing to keep in mind is that the coping mechanisms we developed when we were younger are not necessarily needed anymore.
 Not only that, but coping mechanisms that worked for us in the past often start getting in the way as we grow older.
 This is because as we get older, our environment and circumstances likely change, while the coping mechanisms stay the same.
 After all, they have always worked for us, so they become deeply ingrained.
 But as circumstances change, we have to get rid of old baggage.
 In order to be our authentic selves, we need to be able to show up in a genuine way, without masking our authentic self, or not showing up in the first place.

 Given our past experiences, the idea of not masking or showing up might scare the hell out of you.
 What if you get rejected again?
 That might be devastating.
 But one important thing to remember is that we don’t necessarily face the same consequences.
 I carry with me the fears I developed as a child, but I am no longer a child.
 So if you are lucky, your only obstacle to being your authentic self (and avoiding social rejection) is to realize that you no longer would get rejected by being your authentic self, the way you would as a child.
 Ideally, you would realize that your fears are no longer justified.
-In that case, scary though it might be initially, I recommend testing the water by dropping your mask, see how people respond, and over time consider dropping it more as you find people around you respond well.
+In that case, scary though it might be initially, I recommend testing the water by dropping your mask, seeing how people respond, and over time, consider dropping it more as you find people around you respond well.

-For example, I might carry with me the rejection I felt when I was 10, where I couldn’t find a sense of belonging among my peers.
+For example, I might carry with me the rejection I felt when I was 10, when I couldn’t find a sense of belonging among my peers.
 But my life no longer plays out on the school grounds.
 I have my own life now, and although it’s not necessarily easier to find a sense of belonging as an adult, I am not necessarily dealing with the same restrictions.

 Enough talk about how our past might hold us back.
 Let’s look at research on the benefits of being your authentic self.